1951, October 11

 1968, February 8

-A yearlong observance of the 275th anniversary of the granting of the College's Ancient Royal Charter was begun with a nationwide meeting of alumni connected by telephone with the historic Blue Room of the Sir Christopher Wren Building.
-Three days later, the 275th anniversary Charter Day Convocation was held, at which addresses were delivered by the Right Reverend and Right Honorable Robert Wright Stopford; the incumbent Bishop of London and successor to the College's first chancellor; and Sir Patrick Henry Dean, Her Britannic Majesty's Ambassador to the United States.
+A yearlong observance of the 275th anniversary of the granting of William & Mary's Ancient Royal Charter was begun with a nationwide meeting of alumni connected by telephone with the historic Blue Room of the Sir Christopher Wren Building.
+Three days later, the 275th anniversary Charter Day Convocation was held, at which addresses were delivered by the Right Reverend and Right Honorable Robert Wright Stopford; the incumbent Bishop of London and successor to the university's first chancellor; and Sir Patrick Henry Dean, Her Britannic Majesty's Ambassador to the United States.
 Bishop Stopford, Ambassador Dean and Mr. Hugh Farmar, Clerk of the Drapers' Company of London, received honorary degrees.
 Mr. Anthony Packe, Master of the Drapers' Company, presented a silver rose bowl and candelabrum in token of the anniversary.

 1968, October 2